Mouth-Guards for Sports

-However, if you play any sport that could result in trauma to your face, then it’s very important to consider the possible repercussions of such an injury.
-If you take a ball to the face, or if you have a serious fall, the damage could be severe.
-One or more teeth could be broken or knocked out.
+While many of our patients enjoy playing sports, Dr. Aljanabi believes it is important for them to protect the investment they have made in their smile with a mouth-guard.
+If you take a ball to the face, or if you have a serious fall, the damage could be severe: teeth could be broken or knocked out.
 If you’re an orthodontic patient, your braces may also be damaged.
 This might mean knocked off or broken brackets, or bent or broken wires.
 All of these problems can be expensive to fix, and might even have a permanent effect on your smile.
-Fortunately, there’s an easy way to greatly reduce your risk – wearing a mouthguard.
+Fortunately, there’s an easy way to greatly reduce your risk: wearing a mouth-guard.

 - Hockey (field hockey or ice hockey)